fortrabbit/blog/php-74-eol.md

 ---
 author: fl
 created: 2022-10-14
 published: true
-title:      "PHP 7.4 support to end some day"
+title: PHP 7.4 support to end some day
-excerpt:    "Client information for the end of life of PHP 7.4."
+excerpt: Client information for the end of life of PHP 7.4.
-lead:       "Same procedure as every year.
+lead: Same procedure as every year.
 PHP 7.4 will reach its end of life soon.
 This means that no security patches will be applied any more.
-This is information for PHP developers and fortrabbit clients."
+This is information for PHP developers and fortrabbit clients.
-image:      "php-eol-poster.jpg"
+image: php-eol-poster.jpg
-keywords:   "PHP 7, PHP 5, PHP end of life"
+keywords: PHP 7, PHP 5, PHP end of life
+tags:
+  - psa
 ---

 ## Why upgrade to PHP 8?